cowlicks/privacypossum/README.md

 # Current features

-* blocks cookies that lets trackers uniquely identify you across websites
+* blocks cookies that let trackers uniquely identify you across websites
 * blocks `refer` headers that reveal your browsing location
 * blocks `etag` tracking which leverages browser caching to uniquely identify you, even in incognito mode
 * blocks browser fingerprinting which tracks the inherent uniqueness of you browser